 This is no surprise in a society that gives more and more value to a person’s beauty.
 Perhaps there is no harm in that, since how a person looks on the outside impacts confidence and overall well-being.
 To address the growing concern of women to look better and remain young, cosmetic surgeons and beauty clinicians are finding better ways to meet the demand with less invasive yet more effective procedures.

 Are there natural remedies for saggy under-eyes and dark circles?

 Ageing causes the skin under the eyes to lose fat and collagen.
 As a result, the skin will look hollow and sag.
 In some cases, genetics can also affect the under-eye area and someone in their 20s can already suffer from this condition.
 If you search online, you can find many natural remedies such as cucumber slices, ice, cold potato slices, even tea bags.
 These may be effective temporarily, but if you’re looking for more permanent solutions, you may need to consider other options.
 How about under-eye creams and serums that are so popular today?
-Like natural remedies, it will take time to see results that are oftentimes minimal and also temporary.
+You could use an eye brightener from Renee Rouleau or other similar companies to help combat the sagginess.
+Like other natural remedies, it might take time to see results.

 Non-invasive cosmetic surgery or tear through fillers

 Cosmetic procedures such as facelifts have been the go-to option for many women in the past decades.
 But the risks associated with facelifts caused a decline in the popularity of cosmetic surgery in recent years.
 In the UK alone, there has been a 40% decline in the number of cosmetic procedures done since 2016.
 One of the reasons for the decline is the increasing demand for non-invasive procedures such as the use of tear trough filler to treat saggy under-eyes.